Webhooks | Real-time Event Notifications

 Which plans support webhooks?

-Webhooks are available on Business (10 webhooks) and Scale (100 webhooks) plans.
-Free, Starter, and Pro plans do not include webhook access.
+Webhooks are available on the Business plan and above.
+Free and Pro plans do not include webhook access.

 Are webhook deliveries retried?

 No. Failed deliveries are logged with error details, but not automatically retried.
-You can re-test manually using the Send Test button, or check delivery logs to diagnose issues.
+You can re-test manually using the Send Test button, or check the delivery log to diagnose issues.

 Can I filter webhooks to specific forms?

 Yes.
-When creating a webhook, you can select a specific form to filter events.
-Only events from that form will trigger the webhook.
+When creating or editing a webhook, you can select one or more specific forms to filter on.
+Only events from those forms will trigger the webhook.
 Leave the filter empty to receive events for all forms in your workspace.

 What happens if my server is down?

-The delivery will fail and be logged with the error.
-Uplup does not retry failed deliveries.
-Monitor your delivery logs regularly to catch any issues.
+The delivery will fail and be logged with the HTTP status code or error.
+Uplup does not retry failed deliveries, so you should monitor your delivery log to catch any issues.